KNHaw/ThunderbirdObsidianClipper/README.md

 At this time, ObsidianClipper will only clip the test portion of an email and not HTML content (e.g. embedded images, bold or italics, etc) or attachments.
 If you're a user who is interested in these or other features, please let me know via the *Feedback* instructions below.

 ## Questions?
 Feedback?
 ObsidianClipper is still a work in progress.
-If you have any questions or want to give me feedback, please reach out to me on the contact links above or via the contact page on my website, [KevinHaw.com](http://www.kevinhaw.com).
+If you have any questions or want to give me feedback, please reach out to me on the contact links above or via the contact page on my personal website, [KevinHaw.com](http://www.kevinhaw.com).

 I hope this Add-On proves useful to you.